-Through our wholly owned subsidiary, we are an alcohol rehabilitation and treatment center headquartered in Santa Ana, California.
+Through our wholly owned subsidiary, we are an alcohol rehabilitation and treatment company headquartered in Santa Ana, California.
 We were established in January 2010 and currently operating in Santa Ana, California.
-Our alcohol rehabilitation program consists of a Naltrexone implant that is placed under the skin in the lower abdomen coupled with life counseling sessions from specialized counselors.
+Our alcohol rehabilitation program consists of a Naltrexone implant that is placed under the skin in the lower abdomen coupled with life counseling sessions from specialized life coaches.

 We operate within the Specialty Hospitals, Expert Psychiatric industry, specifically within the industry subsets of Alcoholism Rehabilitation Hospital.
-We offer a unique treatment program and, to date, we have experienced a high rate of success with very few of our patients starting to drink during the first year after the implant is inserted.
+The clinic offers a unique treatment program and, to date, the clinic has experienced a high rate of success with very few of their patients starting to drink during the first year after the implant is inserted.
 The Fresh Start program gives the alcoholic a 12 month window of sobriety.
-Statistics are still being compiled for after the 12 month period, as the program has been in place barely over one year.
+Statistics are still being compiled for after the 12 month period, as the program has been in place over two years.